abyvinod/abyvinod.github.io/content/firstPost.md

 # Prelude
 I have been postponing my foray into blogging for some time now.
 Well, this holiday season I decided to present myself with the gift of blogging.
-I had done a bit of blogging using [DokuWiki](https://www.dokuwiki.org/) but my site was hacked due to my neglience of the security settings.
-To make things simple, I am choosing [Pelican](https://blog.getpelican.com/) due to my comfort level with Python.
+I had done a bit of blogging using [DokuWiki](https://www.dokuwiki.org/) back when I was at IIT Madras, but my site was hacked due to my neglience of the security settings.
+To make things simple, I am choosing a static website for blogging, and I will stick with [Pelican](https://blog.getpelican.com/) due to my comfort level with Python.

 On reading about the blogs, the norm appears to be to replace the customary